 OHCQ's triage staff reviews all reported Type 1 incidents and DDA staff reviews all reported Type 2 incidents.
-Dependent on the classification, either the DDA's or the OHCQ's staff performs an initial screening of each reported incident, within one (1) working day of receipt, to determine if that incident poses immediate jeopardy to a participant and, therefore, warrants immediate investigation.
+Dependent on the classification, either the DDA's or <a h

 The staff reviews each report and notifies its respective supervisor - the OHCQ's DD Investigation's Unit Manager or DDA's Regional Quality Enhancement Director - of the need to evaluate the report for appropriate assignment based upon the severity and scope of the incident.